whiteducksoftware/azure-backupsqldatabase/README.md

 # Backup Azure SQL database

-The current Automated Export for SQL database will **discontinue on March 1, 2017**.
+The current *Automated Export for SQL database* will be **discontinued on March 1, 2017**.
 If you need to export your data you either have to setup a *Long-term retention backup* or use *Azure Automation*.
-This article provides a script and description for the latest.
+This article provides a script and a description for the later.

 The following script will export an Azure SQL database to a [BACPAC](https://msdn.microsoft.com/library/ee210546.aspx#Anchor_4) file stored in an Azure Blob storage.